 14 days to withdraw

-You have purchased goods and services on the website of a seller based in another European country?
-If you are not happy with your order, you can change your mind within at least14 days: this is called the right of withdrawal or cooling off.
+Have you purchased goods and services from the website of a seller based in another European country?
+If you are unhappy with your order, you can change your mind within at least 14 days: this is called the right of withdrawal, or cooling off.

 Purchase online or at a distance: you can change your mind

 Thanks to the European directive 2011/83, you have at least a 14-day right of withdrawal following online or distance purchases.
-It concerns purchases realised:
+It concerns purchases made:

 • on the Internet,